 “Normal Wear and Tear” vs. Damage in Oregon

-- “Normal Wear and Tear” is defined as deterioration that occurs as a result of use for which the rental unit is intended and without negligence, carelessness, accident, or misuse or abuse of the premises or contents by the tenant or members of his household, or their invitees or guests.
-It can include minor issues, such as gently worn carpets, loose door handles, fading wall paint and flooring, stained bath fixtures, lightly scratched glass and dirty grout that occur naturally as a result of the tenant using the property as it’s designed to be used.
+- “Normal Wear and Tear” is deterioration that occurs as a result of normal use.
+Normal wear and tear does not include damages caused by negligence, carelessness, accident, or misuse or abuse of the premises or contents by the tenant or members of his household, or their invitees or guests.
+It generally includes minor issues.
+For example: gently worn carpets, loose door handles, fading wall paint, stained bath fixtures, or lightly scratched glass.
+Such wear and tear occurs naturally as a result of proper use.

-- “Damage” refers to destruction to the rental unit that occurs because of abuse or negligence by a tenant during the course of the tenancy and can affect usefulness, value, normal function of the rental unit.
+- “Damage” is destruction to the rental unit that occurs because of the abuse or negligence of a tenant.
+Damage may affect usefulness, value, or normal function of the rental unit.
 Pet damage (heavily stained and ripped carpet), broken tiles, hole in the wall, broken windows and missing fixtures are all examples of damage.

 Check out our article on wear and tear vs. damage to get a better idea of the difference.

-- Dispose of garbage and other waste in a clean and safe manner (this includes hazardous and possibly infectious waste such as needles and syringes);
+- Dispose of waste in a clean and safe manner (including hazardous or infectious waste such as needles and syringes).

-- Leave the premises in the same condition it was in when it was handed to the tenant;
+- Leave the premises in the same condition the tenant received it in.

-- Avoid unreasonably disturbing the neighbor’s peaceful enjoyment of the premises; and
+- Avoid unreasonably disturbing the neighbor’s peaceful enjoyment of the premises.

 - Not engage in illegal activities involving prostitution, gambling, use of alcohol or controlled or prohibited substances, and other similar or illegal activities, or in activities promoting the same within the premises.